There was an error with your log in

 • Guide gratuities — optional

 • For this adventure, you need to have good fitness and basic mountain biking skills.
 Prior hiking experience is generally required for this tour, but multi-day hiking experience is not necessary.
+As for cycling, the trail on Day 6 (the only day you’ll cycle, and it’s also optional) is graded as an easy to intermediate ride.

 Your average day will involve 4-5 hours of physical activity, with the number of hours decreasing on more laid-back days and increasing to up to 8-9 hours on more challenging days.
 Altitude gain won’t be greater than circa 800 m (2,600 ft) while the maximum distance covered on any day is 15 km (9.3 mi).

 Hikes will involve managing uneven terrain and crossing rivers while carrying a pack weighing up to 12 kilograms (26 pounds) on some days.
 The group will take breaks on a regular basis to get some rest and eat lunch and snacks.
-You will also cycle on Day 6.

 Check the itinerary for day-by-day distances and elevation changes.

 • It’s best to bring two bags on your trip, a hiking backpack with an internal frame (minimum 50L) for overnight hikes, and a smaller daypack for day hikes.
+You are allowed to bring up to 120L of luggage per person, this will be transported in the support van.

 Several layers of wool, polypropylene and/or polar fleece will ensure you remain a comfortable temperature regardless of the weather.
 No cotton shirt hiking/kayaking in the wet, please!
 Cotton gets cold when wet and it’s difficult to dry.